isomerpages/moe-jurongvillesec/_our-experience/Curriculum/Craft & Technology and Principle of Accounts.md

 Lower secondary students are taught to design and make their personal functional products through design processes, namely the Penlite project for Secondary One and the Handphone holder project for Secondary Two.

 Students were also given the opportunity to participate in the Toy Design competition organised by Singapore Polytechnic.
 They were tasked to design a cam toy based on the theme “Life during COVID-19”.
 Applying what they have learnt about mechanism and producing their original cam toy design, our students have achieved the Commendation Award.
-<iframe allowfullscreen="true" height="450" width="800" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vTuAJY6wJ-ExkGtv6bsXmEvkqFLTP0UNipLMb2G7pZOn4RjYrpZV9cpd5JWtVs-82d5bvrJjrwfZm97/embed?start=false&amp;loop=false&amp;delayms=3000"></iframe>
+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vS6SosHzbAjMpOOn9QdsFJV__5I1n5YsbcahTGd0a1SVytTYgdzF2oawyW7DEmE9Ix00ctnWJfVOrMJ/embed?start=true&loop=true&delayms=5000" frameborder="0" width="800" height="479" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 #### Nutrition and Food Science (NFS)